jpineda30/Project-2/readme.md

 * Integrate appointment management through each specific user.
 As of right now, all users are integrated into a global database that shares appointments, services, and patients.
 The goal is for each user to display their own patients and appointments.

-* Only one service per patient can be treated.
+* Only one service per patient can be created.
 In the future, we would like to add more than one service to each patient.

 * Integrate files for each patient, showing their service/treatment history.
 In addition, we want to add some kind of documentation visualizer so users can access patients' documents (for example, reports or X-Ray charts).

-* Create a payment and balance system for appointments showing patients' current or pending payments and total balance owe to the doctors.
+* Create a payment and balance system for appointments showing patients' current or pending payments and total balance owed.

 * General improvement to user's functionalities and interface: a status showing what user is logged in, and a functionality to edit or add users' information to the profile page.

 * Integrate medical inventory to services: costs of materials needed for treatments, status of available materials, and capacity to order/reorder more inventory.

-* Integrate an email/calendar system for patients: send email remainders to patients about upcoming appointments, develop a connection to a calendar API that can help patients integrate their appointments to their schedules.
+* Integrate an email/calendar system for patients: send email remainders to patients about upcoming appointments and develop a connection to a calendar API that can help patients integrate their appointments to their schedules.

 * Create a separate User system for clients, so they can also access their information, balance account, and appointments online.